-In the event of delays in work, it will probably be necessary to take measures, which, however, should not impair the quality and all defined criteria of work.
+In the event of work delays, it will probably be necessary to take measures.
+However, they should not impair the quality and all defined criteria of work.

-The Scrum Master role has no regulated rules under Scrum related to the Burndown chart.
-BVOP, however, recommends that the Scrum Master role assists in supporting the Burndown Chart Chart and train each Scrum member on the benefits and applications of that chart.
-The Scrum Master role should be an assistant in making slow work decisions.
-He also assists with a fast-moving sprint.
+The Scrum Master role has no regulated rules related to the Burndown chart.
+BVOP, however, recommends that the Scrum Master role assists in supporting the Burndown Chart and shows each Scrum member the benefits of the chart’s application.
+The Scrum Master role should assist during slow and fast-moving Sprint periods.

 The Product Owner role has no real practical involvement in the Burndown chart but can still benefit from it.
-Monitoring progress can be important to the work and responsibilities of the Product Owner.
+Monitoring progress can be important to their work and responsibilities.